cmscaltech/sandie-ndn/xrootd-ndn-oss-plugin/README.md

 5. [**/etc/xrdndn-producer/xrdndn-producer.sample.cfg**](rpms/xrdndn-producer/xrdndn-producer.sample.cfg) Sample configuration file configuring xrdndn-producer systemd service.

 6. [**/etc/xrdndn-producer/xrdndn-producer.cfg**](rpms/xrdndn-producer/xrdndn-producer.sample.cfg) Copy of the sample configuration file.
 If modified, this file will not be erased on uninstall, but saved with *.rpmsave* extension.
 If an existing file is in place before installing the package or updating an existing version, this file will be copied with extension *.rpmnew*.
 If removed, xrdndn-producer systemd service will run with default parameters.
-For more information avout each individual parameter, please consult the actual sample configuration file.
+For more information about each individual parameter, please consult the actual sample configuration file.

 ### Install from RPM: xrdndn-producer-.\<version>-\<rn>.el7.x86_64.rpm